 As with all other medical devices, the manufacturer of an MDPS must identify and document any necessary requirements regarding use of the MDPS.
 These might include, for instance, environment controls; staff training and certification; conduction of verification testing; and maintenance of records.
-Manufacturers should also establish methods for ensuring that the necessary controls are implemented and that they remain effective over the lifetime of the MDPS.
-Note: it remains the manufacturer's responsibility to ensure safety and performance of the MDPS together with all final devices produced by the MDPS.
+Manufacturers should also establish methods for ensuring that the necessary controls are implemented and that they remain effective over the lifetime of the MDPP.

-If the healthcare institution or professional uses the MDPS to produce a device outside the original manufacturer's intended use of the MDPS, it would take on the responsibilities for that new intended use.
-This would be considered off-label use.
-However, if the healthcare professional or healthcare institution additionally markets or promotes the new intended use then the healthcare professional or healthcare institution would be considered to be a manufacturer in his, her, or its own right and, consequently, all the requirements on manufacturers would then apply to him, her or it.
+If the HCF or healthcare professional uses the MDPP to produce a device outside the original manufacturer's intended use of the MDPS, then the user would take on all regulatory responsibilities associated with the new intended use.
+In such instances, the user could be considered a manufacturer in their own right and, consequently, all the requirements for manufacturers would then apply to them.